devmiro/m-n8n-templates/keyword-rank-tracker/readme.md

 ### Initial Setup

+1. This template uses the BigQuery node and requires that you have enabled the Bulk Data Export.
+In case you did not do it before, then I would recommend to wacht [this tutorial](https://youtu.be/DlhXvS2Hsj4).

-1. Set the date range in edit-nodes (marked with stickers)
+2. Set the date range in edit-nodes (marked with stickers)
    - Default: Uses data from 7 days ago
    - Adjustable for more historical data